-When multiple racks are networked, it is essential that they are all receiving and are locked to the same derived sync source.
+When multiple cores are networked, it is essential that they are all receiving and are locked to the same derived sync source.
 From software version 1.16 onwards Auto Promote can be used to specify which routers in a Hydra2 network can automatically take over the master router status in the very unlikely event of a master router failure.
+Please contact Customer Support for guidance on configuring auto-promoting routers.
 See the Master Router section of the Hydra2 installation manual for more information.